 Fédération Luxembourgeoise des Arts Martiaux / FLAM – Hapkido:

 Trouvez un club près de chez vous.
 Cliquez sur le nom du club afin d’ouvrir toutes les coordonnées du club concerné: nos club

 Veuillez contacter le club concerné pour tous renseignements ou en cas des questions, s’il vous plaît.

-Christopher Vella: Certificat Entraîneur World Hapkimundo & ENEPS General C
+Christopher Vella: Certificat Entraîneur World Hapkimudo & ENEPS General C

-Vitor Jacinto: Certificat Entraîneur World Hapkimundo & ENEPS General C
+Vitor Jacinto: Certificat Entraîneur World Hapkimudo & ENEPS General C